pryley/site-reviews/ROADMAP.md

 ## Technical debt

+- [ ] **The asset optimizer assumes the plugin folder is named exactly `site-reviews`.**
+  `AbstractAsset::combine()` turns a source URL into a filesystem path by `substr(glsr()->path(), 0, -1 * strlen(glsr()->id.'/'))` — it strips a HARD-CODED
+  `strlen('site-reviews/')` (13 characters) off the end of the plugin path, on the assumption that the path ends in `site-reviews/`. `file()` (the combined-asset target) builds its uploads path from `glsr()->id` too.

+  On any install where the plugin directory is NOT named `site-reviews`, that strip removes the wrong number of characters and every combined path comes out corrupted — the CI run that exposed this, from a folder named `plugin/`, produced `.../site-resite-reviews/assets/...`.
+The combined stylesheet/script is then written and served from a path that does not exist: a silently broken front end.

+  Qualified, twice over: asset optimization is OPT-IN (off by default, enabled by the `optimize/css` / `optimize/js` filters), and the folder is `site-reviews` on a wordpress.org install.
+It bites a site that (a) installed from a GitHub zip — which unpacks as `site-reviews-main`, `site-reviews-8.1.1`, etc. — or otherwise renamed the folder, AND (b) turned optimization on.
+Low severity, not a release blocker.

+  The fix is to derive the trailing segment from the ACTUAL basename of `glsr()->path()` rather than assume `glsr()->id`.
+Found when the GitHub Actions suite ran the plugin from a differently-named directory; see .github/workflows/ci.yml, which now checks the plugin out as `site-reviews` specifically to sidestep it.

 - [ ] **An empty `glsr_db_version` is treated as an ANCIENT database, and silently fabricates a record of consent.** `migration.php` registers, for the life of every
   request: